4 March 2014 - 5:10pm

 Public Footpaths (England & Wales)

-Cycling on footpaths is illegal, but many are entirely suitable and form good links.
+Cycling on footpaths is not a legal right, but many are entirely suitable and form good links.
 Opening them up to cyclists would enhance the network of motor-traffic free routes...

 Even in crowded conditions, cyclists are perfectly able to mix harmoniously with pedestrians and, contrary to popular belief, they are not a major danger to them.